CanadianBeaver/AwesomeGuns/README.md

 - [Lukes Expanded Terror Mission](http://www.openxcom.com/mod/lukes-expanded-terror-mission)
 - [Solar's New UFOs](http://www.openxcom.com/mod/solar-039-s-new-ufos) (be aware, only version 1.1 is for stable game's release)

-AwesomeGuns modification can be incompatible with previous saved files, because inventory is redone.
-To avoid problems with previous saved files your soldiers should be stripped before saving.
+Awesome Guns modification can be incompatible with previous saved files, because inventory is redone.
+To avoid problems with previous saved files your soldiers should be stripped before saving, at least еру holster (quick), breast and right shoulder must be empty.

 I got images and ideas from many mods, but I never copy these without adaptation.
 Basic of them are:
 - Weapon Rework/Expansion